sotowillliam-FS/sotowillliam-FS/README.md

 ### Hi there My name is William👋

-This is my github Full Sail University.
+This is my github for Full Sail University.

 - 🔭 I’m currently working on getting my degree...
 - 🌱 I’m currently learning using github and git...